Playground dedicated to fallen NYPD detective

 Jim Figoski, the detective's older brother, said he was touched that the community chose to honor his brother some eight years after he was slain.

-"It's amazing," said Jim Fugoski, 61, of Manorville.
+"It's amazing," said Figoski, 61, of Manorville.
 He still finds it hard to talk about his brother without choking up.
 "Not a day doesn't go by when I don't think of him, and miss him."

 "Today is really about honoring a great man, a great father who loved his four daughters," Bellone said.